-Canine Bowen Technique (CBT) is based on the principles of the Bowen Technique, a successful human therapy named after its developer, Tom Bowen (1916-1982), which was developed in Australia during the 1950’s, and brought to the UK in the early 1990’s.
-Its adaptation in the UK for use on dogs was started in 2001 by Bowen therapists and dog trainers/behaviourists Sally and Ron Askew, who started on their own dogs, and then, with the cooperation and support of their local vets, integrated their findings into their canine behavioural and rehabilitation work with great success.
+Canine Bowen Technique (CBT) is based on the principles of the Bowen Technique, a successful human bodywork-system named after its developer, Tom Bowen (1916-1982), which was developed in Australia during the 1950’s, and brought to the UK in the early 1990’s.
+Its adaptation in the UK for use on dogs was started in 2001 by Bowen practitioners and dog trainers/behaviourists Sally and Ron Askew, who started on their own dogs, and then, with the cooperation and support of their local vets, integrated their findings into their canine behavioural and rehabilitation work with great success.

-For example, although a dog may be brought with a condition such as rear-leg lameness, an EGCBT therapist may well treat other parts of the body as well, including the back, neck, and front-legs, in order to address other possible problem areas caused as a result of the dog compensating for the presenting condition.
+For example, although a dog may be brought with a condition such as rear-leg lameness, an EGCBT practitioner may well work with other parts of the body as well, including the back, neck, and front-legs, in order to address other possible problem areas caused as a result of the dog compensating for the presenting condition.
 In this case the dog may well have tried to shift its weight forward in order to relieve the pain in the rear-legs, but this, in turn, will affect the carriage of the head and neck, and require the front-legs to carry more load.
 By addressing these other areas, we are maximising the dog’s attempts to return its body to proper balance.

 What happens in a Canine Bowen Technique session ?

-Using fingers and thumbs on precise points on the dog’s body, an EGCBT therapist applies gentle rolling movements over soft tissue (muscles, ligaments, tendons, fascia, and skin).
+Using fingers and thumbs on precise points on the dog’s body, an EGCBT practitioner applies gentle rolling movements over soft tissue (muscles, ligaments, tendons, fascia, and skin).
 The move is not a flick, but done slowly and with very gentle pressure so as to just disturb the underlying tissue and create a focus for the brain to work on.

 There is no hard manipulation, no pulling or cracking of joints, no insertion of needles, no massaging with oils.

-Therapy is never forced on the dog - this will only serve to make the dog less receptive and will be counter-productive to the outcome.
+Canine Bowen Technique is never forced on the dog - this will only serve to make the dog less receptive and will be counter-productive to the outcome.
 So an important part of Canine Bowen Technique is recognising and respecting when the dog indicates it has received what it needs.

-At the start of a Canine Bowen Technique session, there will need to be time to allow the dog to accept and trust the therapist.
+At the start of a Canine Bowen Technique session, there will need to be time to allow the dog to accept and trust the practitioner.
 For very nervous dogs, most of the time of a first Canine Bowen Technique session may well be spent solely on developing this relationship and very little Bowen work may be done.
 However, after getting accustomed to Canine Bowen Technique, most dogs will want it more and more, and many will come over and position themselves to indicate where they’d like the work doing.